 The numbers in this chart represent the annual security and processing budget for the store of value and payment settlement network.

-Looking back over the past decade, this chart shows the average market capitalization of bitcoin, the annual security spend, and the percent of market capitalization spent on security:
+Looking back over the past decade, this chart shows the average market capitalization of Bitcoin, the annual security spend, and the percent of market capitalization spent on security:

 For the first two months of 2021, the average market capitalization was $740 billion, with an annualized security spend rate of $15.3 billion, representing 2.0% of the market capitalization.
-This continued the trend of higher absolute security with a smaller percentage of market capitalization being spent on security.
+This continued the trend of higher absolute security with a smaller percentage of market capitalization spent on security.

 Importantly, the market decided how much security there would be, rather than some central authority.
 As bitcoin followed its algorithm, including difficulty adjustments and supply flow halvings, users purchased or sold bitcoin based on the prices they wanted, and miners allocated capital to mining based on risk/reward assessments.
-Miners could have mined other blockchains or they could have done something entirely different with their capital.
+Miners could have mined other blockchains, or they could have done something entirely different with their capital.

 This chart shows what the average cost of transaction was since inception of the data, along with the fee portion of that cost:

-If I take a snapshot of full-year 2020, we can dig a little deeper and firm up the numbers of what a given year looked like.
+If I take a snapshot of the full-year 2020, we can dig a little deeper and firm up the numbers of what a given year looked like.

 307,439 transactions were settled per day on average: